MuKonqi/nottodbox/README.md

         - Background color (only for HTML format)
 - Standart Qt's text edit box with opening links support
 - Manuel saving
-    - For triggering, user must click the "Save" button or accept the warning question when closing a document.
+    - For triggering, click the "Save" button or accept the warning question when closing a document.
-    - This can change backups except if old diary pages.
+    - This can change backups except outdated diaries.
 - Auto-saving
     - This triggered when the document content's changes.
     - This is disabled and can't be enabled for old diaries.
     - This can't change backups.
 - Format options (plain-text, Markdown and HTML)

+### Settings
+> Change global settings.
+- For notes:
+    - Setting auto-save
+    - Setting format
+    - Setting background color
+    - Setting foreground color
+- For todos:
+    - Setting background color
+    - Setting foreground color
+- For diaries:
+    - Setting auto-save
+    - Setting format
+    - Setting highlight color

+### About
+> See some informations about Nottodbox.
+- The icon and application name
+- Version
+- Commit
+- Link source codes
+- Developer
+- Copyright notification
+- License
+- License text

+## Installing
+TBA

 ## Building